projectara/greybus-spec/source/control.rst

     connection between a CPort on the destination interface and a CPort on one of its peer interfaces.
 The CPort id on the destination is sufficient to identify the connection to be torn down.
-The destination will complete a disconnect of its peer connection before responding to the disconnect_peer request.
+The destination shall complete a disconnect of its peer connection before responding to the disconnect_peer request.

 .. note::